goodtaeeun/OSS_final_project/README.md

 There isn't much you can do, which makes it simple.
 However, these few functionalities will be enough.

-First, you can change the course name.
+### First, you can change the course name.
 Click "course" button and enter a name you want.
 You can check other courses on the left side menu.
 They also act as a link to each page.

 ![course_button](https://user-images.githubusercontent.com/57384091/84513214-190d5500-ad04-11ea-8094-dca3dd8e1eac.JPG)
 ![side_menu](https://user-images.githubusercontent.com/57384091/84513257-2b878e80-ad04-11ea-9714-4d4296f22d54.JPG)

-Second, you can add a score element.
+### Second, you can add a score element.
 You need to provide what score it is (quiz1, midterm, etc.), its full score, your score, the percentage of it (the ratio).

 ![score_add](https://user-images.githubusercontent.com/57384091/84513270-2e827f00-ad04-11ea-9798-08733aa03d4d.JPG)
 ![add_menu](https://user-images.githubusercontent.com/57384091/84513535-891bdb00-ad04-11ea-94df-f832c7ae74e6.JPG)

-Third, you can edit and delete a score element.
+### Third, you can edit and delete a score element.
 This part is very intuitive....
 You can find it easy.

 ![edit_delete](https://user-images.githubusercontent.com/57384091/84513285-317d6f80-ad04-11ea-93b5-2bd250fa2ced.JPG)

-Forth, you can view the scores.
+### Forth, you can view the scores.
 For each score element, you can check the score out of 100 that is calculated with the percentage.
+Also, you can view the overall score upto this point and check the expected maximum score out of 100.

 ![current_score](https://user-images.githubusercontent.com/57384091/84513305-36422380-ad04-11ea-8eb6-b5cfbf2a0352.JPG)

+## Bye
 This is the end.
 I hope you enjoy it.
 If there is any problem, feel free to leave a issue.

-Also, you can view the overall score upto this point and check the expected maximum score out of 100.